Choose your Vanguard ETFs

 Learn more about different types of ETFs

-See how bond, stock, international, and sector ETFs might fit into your portfolio.
+See how bond, stock, international, sector, and environmental, social, and governance (ESG) screened ETFs might fit into your portfolio.

 An ETF that invests in the U.S. or international bond or stock market at the broadest level.

 "Total bond" ETFs invest in a combination of short-, intermediate-, and long-term bonds with varying degrees of credit quality and risk.

 "Total stock" ETFs invest in a combination of small, mid-size, and large companies with varying degrees of value (meaning they focus on paying dividends) and growth (meaning they focus on increasing the price of their stock).

 They typically do this by following an indexing strategy—choosing a broad market index that tracks the entire bond or stock market and investing in all or a representative sample of the bonds or stocks in that index.

 A strategy intended to lower your chances of losing money on your investments.

 Diversification can be achieved in many ways, including spreading your investments across:

 - Multiple asset classes, by buying a combination of cash, bonds, and stocks.

 - Multiple holdings, by buying many bonds and stocks (which you can do through a single ETF) instead of just one or a few.